 People from across Merseyside normally gather in Hope Street to celebrate the Christian Festival of Pentecost.
 Inspired by the Pope’s visit to the city in 1982, this bi-annual event has now become a regular feature of life in Liverpool city.

-Pentecost Celebrations in Liverpool
+Pentecost Celebrations in Liverpool in 2020

 Prayer for St Helens in the week leading up to Pentecost and on Pentecost Sunday